jkstill/lob-handling/performance/README.md

 Currently the Perl script reads the CLOB into a variable and converts it to to binary with  pack(), then saves to the database.

+### Method 4 - use C

+Use C to convert the CLOB to BLOB. see blob.c

 ### Method to use

 The most likely method to use is the PL/SQL wrapper function that calls `DBMS_LOB.CONVERTTOBLOB`.